Keep it Local Summit

-The highlight of our KEEP IT LOCAL campaign is a summit on Aug.
-19 to celebrate and connect local leaders.
+The highlight of our KEEP IT LOCAL campaign is a summit on Sept.
+30 to celebrate and connect local leaders.

 If you are a current local official, a candidate for local office, the member of a taxpayer group or an active local citizen, we hope you’ll join us.
 The full-day event offers skills training for candidates, discussions of local issues, and updates on relevant state policies.
 We’ll talk about the whole range of local government from general government to education to land use.
 Throughout the day you’ll get to pick the topics most relevant to you.

 Our keynote speaker at lunch is former San Jose Mayor Chuck Reed, who successfully reformed pensions in the 10th largest U.S. city.
 “Protecting local services – and taxpayers – through pension reform”